 The MA Programme in the Caucasus is an interdisciplinary programme (with legal, political and multidisciplinary components), with duration of 1 year (60 ECTS).
 It is implemented by a consortium of four leading universities in the region: Yerevan State University (coordinator), Taras Shevchenko National University of Kyiv (host university), Belarusian State University (host university), and Tbilisi State University (host university).
 The official languages of the Programme are English and Russian.

 Who is eligible?

 The Programme is open to all interested applicants who meet the following criteria:

-- Have a Bachelor’s degree or an equivalent qualification from a recognized higher education institution.
-In case if applicant has not yet received diploma, they should provide documentation stating indicative date for receiving degree/ diploma from the institution and transcript of grades
+- Have a Bachelor’s degree (at least 180-240ECTS) or an equivalent qualification from a recognized higher education institution.
+In case if an applicant has not yet received diploma, a letter or certificate stating indicative date for receiving degree/ diploma from the institution and transcript of grades should be attached.

 - Equally fluent in English and Russian.

 - Have Professional and/or research interest in human rights and democratization issues.